Lingnik/DIM-wiki/July-2017-Stickers.md

 1. **If you are not in the United States**, make sure the USPS can send a letter to your location for at most $1.15 at https://postcalc.usps.com/?country=10440.
 1. **Become a backer of DIM** with a minimum $5 contribution at [Open Collective](https://opencollective.com/dim).
     1. A one-time contribution is fine, but [Monthly support will enable new ways so use DIM.](https://twitter.com/ThisIsDIM/status/876132618072358913).
-    2. Contribution must be made between July 1st and August 1st.
+    2. Contribution must be made between July 1st, 2017 and August 1st, 2017.
-2. **Make sure you give a good email address** to reach out and get your shipping address.
-I'll reach out in August.
+2. **Make sure you give a good email address** so we can reach out and get your shipping address in August.
-4. **Sit tight.**  Letters with our sticker will go out a few weeks after I close out the month and get your addresses together.
+4. **Sit tight.**  Letters with our sticker will go out a few weeks after I close out the month, order stickers, and get your addresses together.

 Thank you all again for having interest in our efforts.
-There are over 20 active contributors to DIM who want to make sure you can make the most of your gametime.
+There are over 20 active contributors to DIM who want to make sure you can make the most of your game time.
 DIM is our hobby and we're glad you enjoy it.

 The Team at DIM.